best-yuriy/weekly-wins-web/README.md

 1. **Initiate Version Bump**

-   - Go to GitHub Actions → "Version Bump" workflow
+   - Go to Actions → "Version Bump" workflow
    - Click "Run workflow"
    - Select version type (patch/minor/major)
    - This creates a PR with the version bump

 2. **Review and Merge**

-   - PR will run all checks (lint and tests)
+   - PR will run quality checks (lint, format, tests, build)
    - Review and approve the PR
-   - Squash merge the PR
+   - Merge the PR
-   - This will create a git tag for the new version
+   - This triggers the release workflow

 3. **Automatic Release and Deploy**
-   When the version tag is pushed, GitHub Actions will automatically:
+   When the version bump PR is merged, GitHub Actions will:
    - Create a GitHub release with auto-generated notes
-   - Deploy the application to Firebase Hosting
+   - Deploy the new version to Firebase
    - Deploy updated Firestore rules

 ### Manual Deployment

-To deploy an existing version (e.g., for rollbacks):
+For manual deployments (e.g., rollbacks):

-1. Go to GitHub Actions → "Release and Deploy" workflow
+1. Go to Actions → "Deploy" workflow
 2. Click "Run workflow"
-3. Select the branch, tag, or commit to deploy using the ref dropdown
+3. Select the branch to deploy
-4. Choose whether to:
-   - Just deploy the selected ref (leave "Create GitHub release" unchecked)
-   - Create a release and deploy (check "Create GitHub release")
-5. Click "Run workflow"
+4. Click "Run workflow"

-Note: Pre-releases can be created by including `-alpha`, `-beta`, or `-rc` in the version number.
+Note: Pre-releases are automatically detected by hyphens in version numbers (e.g., `1.0.0-beta.1`).